St Matthew Orthodox Church

 Liturgical Schedule at Our Parish's St. Macrina Chapel in Waupaca

-Sunday, August 17, 9:30 Hours & 9:50 AM Typika
+Sunday, December 14, 9:30 Hours & 9:50 AM Typika Services on hold due to zoning issue

 Liturgical Schedule at Our Parish's Transfiguration Chapel in Sister Bay